Keanna-K/AutoTransformR/README.md

 #### Rotate

 Rotates an image the user-specified number of times.
-The degree of rotation is chosen randomly and may be in either the clockwise or counter-clockwise direction.
-The user specifies the maximum rotation angle.
-It returns the pixel values of the rotated images.
+The image will be rotated to a random degree of roation in the clockwise direction, with the maximum rotation angle specified by the user.
+The pixel values of the original and rotated images is returned.

 #### Mirror

-Mirrors an image in the horizontal and/or vertical direction and returns the pixel values of the mirrored image(s).
+Mirrors an image in the horizontal and/or vertical direction and returns the pixel values of the original and mirrored image(s).

 #### Translate

 Translate will move an image within its frame, so that the topic of the image will be shifted to a new location in the frame.
 The distance and direction of translation will be chosen randomly, but the user specifies the maximum distance of the translation and the number of images they want generated.
-It returns the pixel values of the translated images.
+It returns the pixel values of the original and translated images.

 ## R Environment